 - Occupancy in common spaces will be reduced and seating arrangements will be modified to promote physical distancing.

-- Exhaust and outside make-up air in ventilation systems have been maximized.
+- Exhaust and outside make-up air in ventilation systems are maximized.

-- Air filtration will be increased where possible
+- Air filtration has been increased where possible

 SMPH learners, staff and faculty should follow these practices as a means of staying safe and mitigating risk of COVID-19: